HE-Arc/webapp-server/files/templates/README-ror.md

 ### Running the server

 Nothing to see here!
-I should work as is.
+It should work as is.

 ### Differences with Laravel